Click on the image to run Online Demo

 The Axis object provides a complete control over parameters of its major and minor ticks and labels, including an ability to provide a custom label formatter.
 The axis supports cursor feedback in the form of a tooltip showing a value corresponding to the cursor position on an axis or a ruler.
 The TooltipFormat parameter allows to define information to be displayed in the tooltip (i.e. axis label, value format, etc.).

-modes, as well as numerous parameters for extensive
+as well as numerous parameters for extensive customization.

 Click on the image to run Online Demo

-preallocating memory and controlling the GLG memory allocator have been
+Methods for preallocating memory and controlling the GLG memory

-formatter may be supplied by an application to provide custom tooltips that display context-sensitive information
+A custom tooltip formatter may be supplied by an application to

 A custom tooltip formatter may be used together with the new GIS selection feature to display in the tooltip a name of the town or street on the map under the cursor.

-settings which activate X and/or Y scrollbars as needed.
-In the new
+activate X and/or Y scrollbars as needed.
+In the new release,

 viewport, as it was the case in the past.